krishnanlab/Expresto/README.md

 ## Section 4: Additional Information
 ### Support
-For support please contact Jake Canfield at canfie44@msu.edu or [Chris Mancuso](https://twitter.com/ChrisAMancuso) at mancus16@msu.edu.
+For support please contact [Chris Mancuso](https://twitter.com/ChrisAMancuso) at mancus16@msu.edu or Jake Canfield at canfie44@msu.edu.

 ### License
-See [LICENSE.md](https://github.com/krishnanlab/SampleLasso-dev/LICENSE.md) for license information for all data used in this project.
+See [LICENSE.md](https://github.com/krishnanlab/Expresto/blob/master/LICENSE.md) for license information for all data used in this project.

 ### Citation
 If you use this work, please cite: